 Human urine works.
 But only from adult males, my cousin has since informed me.
 Ladies, conscript your husbands, sons, brothers, nephews and uncles.

 It also has a fertilizer value of 18:2:5.
 It has been demonstrated as an effective replacement for traditional chemical fertilizers.
 I usually pour it in the trenches around the outside of the the garden, away from plant leaves.
 It needs to be replaced frequently, especially after rain.
 The smell will hardly be detectable to people, but repugnant to the sensitive nose of a groundhog.
 A healthy urinary tract contains no harmful bacteria.
 However, samples from people with infections should not be used.

-[Update, later the same day: my cousin tells me only urine from males works.
-We have plenty of that around here.
 Alternatively, coyote urine available at garden centres will also do the trick.
-It also deters deer and rabbits.
-I'm happier reusing a free product.
-I also learned groundhogs and skunks can be persuaded to vacate the premises by sprinkling urine around their dens, but this is only useful for small populations in an urban setting.
-You learn something new every day.]
+I’m happier reusing a free product.
+It may also help deter rabbits and deer.
+I also learned groundhogs and skunks can be persuaded to vacate the premises by sprinkling urine around their dens, but this is only useful for small populations in urban settings.

 Groundhog photo courtesy of Gilles Gonthier.